masonschmidt/SoftEngProj1/README.md

 # SoftEngProj1

+This project can be found at https://github.com/masonschmidt/SoftEngProj1 for the best viewing experience and for companion files.

 Here are the instruction for starting a server for both java and python.
 If you want you can start both servers on the same machine by following them back to back.